 Unit # Unit Name Unit Contents Time Allocation 1.
-Explain the role of marketing and how it interrelates with other functional units of an organization Definitions and the marketing concept Definitions of marketing and the nature of marketing.
-The development of the marketing concept, including current and future trends.
-How the external environment influences and impacts upon marketing activities?
-The role of marketing The interrelationships of functional units 4 Weeks 2.
+Explain the role of marketing and how it interrelates with other functional units of an organization es including current and future trends.
+How the external environment influences and impacts 4 2.
 Marketing mix (7Ps) to achieve overall business objectives Product: Differences between products and services, importance of brands, product development and product lifestyle.
 Price: Pricing context, pricing strategies and tactics.
 Place: Channel management, supply chain management and logistics.
 Promotion: Integrated communication mix and promotional tools.
 People: The different roles of 'people' in marketing, including customer interfacing and support personnel.
 The different skills, attitudes and behavior of people delivering the product or service to customers.
 Physical evidence: The tangible aspects of service delivery - visual, aural and olfactory elements 4 Weeks

 3. Compare ways in which organizations use elements of the marketing Process: Systems and processes involved in delivering a consistent service.
 Different types of processes used to expedite the marketing function.
 Achieving overall business objectives.
 The shift from the 4Ps to the 7Ps and the significance of the extended marketing mix.
 An overview of the marketing planning process (Analysis, Planning, Implementation and Control) and marketing strategy.
+Marketing planning.
 4 Weeks 4.
 Develop and evaluate a basic marketing plan.
 Marketing planning.
 The importance and value of marketing plans.
 The links between marketing plans, marketing objectives and marketing strategies.
 Evaluating and monitoring marketing plans using appropriate control and evaluation techniques such as sales analysis, market-share analysis, efficiency ratios and cost-profitability analysis.
 Structure and development of marketing plans.
 Market segmentation and target market selection.
 Setting goals and objectives, situational analysis tools and techniques, creating a marketing strategy and allocation of resources and monitoring and control measures.
 4 Weeks